luontola/tdd-mooc/data/exercises.md

 # Exercise 3: Untestable code

-> **During this exercise, you are allowed to write the production code before the test code.**
+> This exercise's goal is to teach why test-last is harder than test-first, and how to cope with things that make testing hard.
+During this exercise, you are allowed to write the production code before the test code.

 You may clone the project <https://github.com/luontola/tdd-mooc-new-js-project> to have a starting point.